VENTURA WILD TEACHING PHILOSOPHY

 4. Stewardship and Conservation

-The way toward a healthy planet is to raise nature connected children.
-It’s that simple at Ventura Wild.
+The way toward a healthy planet is to raise nature-connected children.
 The complex and diverse systems and communities that build a resilient interdependent web of life must include human development.
-We cannot separate children and nature, nor can we ignore the challenges of division and apathy that pervade our current understanding of wilderness management, children’s education and the failings of both as evident all around us.
-The social and emotional wellness of the child, the resiliency of family and the unity and diversity of community is a lifestyle that is informed by natural systems not only as literal resources necessary for life, but also in the deep sense of belonging within the global interconnectedness of us all.
-An investment in healthy children and families is an investment in local conservation as well as planetary sustainability.
+We cannot separate children and nature, nor can we ignore the challenges of division and apathy that pervade our current understanding of wilderness management, children’s education, and the failings of both.
+The social and emotional wellness of the child, the resiliency of family, and the unity and diversity of community is a lifestyle that is informed by natural systems not only as literal resources necessary for life, but also in the deep sense of belonging within the global interconnectedness of us all.

-Access and Belonging – shifting the historical paradigm toward equity and the simple feeling of belonging.
+Access and Belonging: Shifting the historical paradigm toward equity and the simple feeling of belonging.

-Personal Responsibility – the opportunity to take responsibility for nature and natural resources.
+Personal Responsibility: The opportunity to take responsibility for nature and natural resources.

-Leadership & Activism – building skills that empower and initiate change and direction in the world.
+Leadership & Activism: Building skills that empower and initiate change and direction in the world.

-Connection is a different process than that of education or recreation, though it relates to both of these; it is connection that we most need in the world at this time.
+“Connection is a different process than that of education or recreation, though it relates to both of these; it is connection that we most need in the world at this time.
 Its deepest expression requires (and creates) a culture of mentoring and support.
 A simple but powerful way to begin is by connecting with nature through awakening the senses.”

 – Coyote’s Guide to Connecting with Nature: Jon Young, Evan McGown, Ellen Haas

-How we bring children and nature together:
+How we bring children and nature together

-This is an approach of building relationships, moments of reflection and carefully guiding the learning process toward awareness, curiosity, practice and joyful play.
 We honor the natural learning rhythms that mimic the natural world and couple that with nurturing the multiple intelligences of youth in a holistic and playful fashion.